-- 1. From the AFO menu bar, select Backup & Restore > Device Software Management > Configuration Backup and Restore > Restore. - 2.
-Click the Filter Tasks icon.
+- 1. Select Backup & Restore > Device Software Management > Configuration Backup and Restore > Restore to open a new or an existing portlet. - 2.
+Click the Filter Tasks icon. - 3.
+In the Task Name field, type the task name or the first letter of the task name you want to filter. - Note: